the DARWIN project

 Results from liquid xenon detectors have demonstrated over the last years that they are the most promising technology to push the sensitivity of direct WIMP searches far beyond existing limits.
 With its high charge and a light yield for nuclear recoils, which are the expected signature from WIMP-nucleon scattering, liquid xenon (LXe) is an excellent WIMP targets and can be scaled up to large detector masses rather easily.
 Dual-phase noble liquid Time Projection Chambers (TPC) are large, self-shielding, homogeneous and position sensitive WIMP detectors.
 The relative size of the charge and light signals provides efficient discrimination against electronic recoil background events, at the DARWIN-scale mainly from neutrinos, and the good spatial resolution allows for the rejection of the neutron background based on the event multiplicity.

 The XENON10 and XENON100 experiments at the Gran Sasso Underground Laboratory (LNGS) were successful demonstrators of dual-phase liquid xenon TPCs.
-The XENON collaboration is currently commissioning the first dual-phase liquid xenon TPC with a ton-scale target: XENON1T will feature a total mass of about 3.5 tons with an instrumented target mass of 2.0 tons.
-The update phase of this detector, XENONnT, will feature an even larger target and an even lower background.
+The XENON collaboration is currently operating the first dual-phase liquid xenon TPC with a ton-scale target: XENON1T features a total mass of about 3.5 tons with an instrumented target mass of 2.0 tons.
+The detector works very stable over large time-scales and is the most senstitive dark matter detector to-date.
+The update phase of this detector, XENONnT, will feature a 3x larger target mass and an even lower background.
 The DARWIN project can be seen as the culmination of this path, with a sensitivity goal which is a factor 100 better than XENON1T.
 This will allow exploring the entire accessible WIMP parameter space, which is eventually limited by irreducible neutrino backgrounds, as illustrated by the Figures below for spin-independent WIMP-nucleon and spin-dependent WIMP-neutron interactions.

 The Path to a multi-ton scale Detector...